;

 Artistic-academic Symposium

-‘Plus d’un théâtre”: With a recurring reference to Derrida’s notion about how we are entangled in “plus d’une langue”, the aim of the symposium is to discuss how theatre could be thought of: as more than the theatre of a certain form, but also as one that is actually no longer theatre and thus transcends set definitions.
+‘Plus d’un théâtre”: With a recurring reference to Derrida’s notion about how we are entangled in “plus d’une langue”, the aim of the symposium in february 2025 was to discuss how theatre could be thought of: as more than the theatre of a certain form, but also as one that is actually no longer theatre and thus transcends set definitions.

 Coaching